Apple Vision Pro debuts Friday. Here's what you need to know.

 Apple on Friday will roll out its Vision Pro mixed-reality goggles, marking the iPhone maker's first foray into augmented and virtual reality-equipped headgear.

-Unveiled last summer at its Worldwide Developer's Conference, the much anticipated headset will be available in stores and online beginning February 2.
-The VR headset is Apple's first major rollout since it launched the Apple Watch, several years ago.
-It also comes on the tails of smart glasses recently launched from competitors such as Meta, Snapchat and Microsoft.
+Unveiled last summer at its Worldwide Developer's Conference, the much-anticipated headset will be available in stores and online beginning Feb.
+2. The VR headset is Apple's first major rollout since it launched the Apple Watch, several years ago.
+It also comes on the tail of smart glasses recently launched by competitors such as Meta, Snapchat and Microsoft.

 Apple has already sold roughly 200,000 units of the Vision Pro, selling out the device earlier this week, MacRumours reported.